 This tab does the same as the previous one, but instead of covering the heuristics been audited, it will provide you feedback regarding your volume of design debt.
 Here, you will uncover where your symptoms.
 As soon as you start filling out the 'Template' tab, this session will automatically start generating visual graphs to illustrate where your design needs the most payout.
 You will be able to analyze the debt not only by heuristics but also by UX, visual, and operational design debt.

 Do you have lots of work that waiting to prioritize?

 It is much compeller to prioritize when you have a great number of works to do.
 It is essential to standardize your decision-making method.
-This excel will help you do that in a very simple method.
+This Excel will help you do that in a very simple method.
 By using an Impact-Effort Matrix.
-In this tab, you will know which work is not worth the effort, which work you should address first, and the work you maybe can consider for later.
-In this way, it will be much easier to eliminate the works which not contribute to your business value.6.
-Issues Distribution
+In this tab, you will know which work is not worth the effort, which work you should address first, and the work you may consider for later.
+In this way, it will be much easier to eliminate the work which not contribute to your business value.

-Visual reference of the distribution of issues per Severity and Heuristic.7.
-Lookup Heuristics
+Visual reference of the distribution of issues per Severity and Heuristic.

-All of these metrics were retrieved from the scientific contribution of Nielsen and Norman.
+All of these metrics were retrieved from the scientific contributions of Nielsen and Norman.